 I’m noticing a trend of “let me teach you these three secrets” type material.
 That’s ok but I find many webinars to completely miss the ball and that is why they don’t work well.

-Think of the webinar as a first chapter of a book (that helps you with X).
+Think of the webinar as the first chapter of a book (that helps you with X).

 This is the main role of a webinar.